Brand Name BuTrans Common Name buprenorphine (patch)

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
 If the patch falls off, do not reapply the patch.
 Discard the medication safely and apply a new patch to a different site.
 If the edges of the patch start to loosen, apply first aid tape or special see-through adhesive dressings only to the edges of the patch.
-If you leave the patch on for more than 7 days, remove the patch and apply a new patch.
+If you leave the patch on for more than 7 days, remove the patch and apply a new patch as soon as you remember.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.